Optimization Problems for Machine Learning: A Survey: Clustering

 \subsection{$K$-Hyperplane Clustering}

 In the $K$-Hyperplane Clustering ($K$-HC) problem, a hyperplane, instead of a center, is associated with each cluster.
 This is motivated by applications such as text mining and image segmentation, where collinearity and coplanarity relations among the observations are the main interest of the unsupervised learning task, rather than the similarity.
-Given the observations \CGrev{$x_i, i=1, \dots, n\}$}, the $K$-HC problem requires to find $K$ clusters, and a hyperplane \CGrev{$H_j = \{x \in \mathbb{R}^p: w_j^T x = \gamma_j\}$}, with $w_j \in \mathbb{R}^p$ and $\gamma_j \in \mathbb{R}$, for each cluster $j$, in order to minimize the sum of the squared $2$-norm Euclidean orthogonal distances between each observation and the corresponding cluster.
+Given the observations \CGrev{$x_i, i=1, \dots, n$}, the $K$-HC problem requires to find $K$ clusters, and a hyperplane \CGrev{$H_j = \{x \in \mathbb{R}^p: w_j^T x = \gamma_j\}$}, with $w_j \in \mathbb{R}^p$ and $\gamma_j \in \mathbb{R}$, \revtwoCG{for each cluster $j$.
+The aim is to minimize} the sum of the squared $2$-norm Euclidean orthogonal distances between each observation and the corresponding cluster.

-Given that the orthogonal distance of $x_i$ to hyperplane $H_j$ is given by $\frac{|w_j^T x_i - \gamma_j|}{\lVert w \rVert_2}$, $K$-HC is formulated in \cite{amaldi2013distance} as the following \CGrev{mixed-integer} quadratically constraint quadratic problem \JSrev{ Constraints \eqref{hyperplane_clustering:bigM1}-\eqref{hyperplane_clustering:bigM2} model the point to hyperplane distance via linear constraints.
-The non-convexity is due to Constraints \eqref{hyperplane_clustering:normw}.
+Given that the orthogonal distance of $x_i$ to hyperplane $H_j$ is given by $\frac{|w_j^T x_i - \gamma_j|}{\lVert w \rVert_2}$, $K$-HC is formulated in \cite{amaldi2013distance} as the following \CGrev{mixed integer} quadratically \revtwoCG{constrained} quadratic problem \JSrev{ \revtwoCG{Binary variable $u_{ij}$ is equal to $1$ if point $x_i$ is assigned to cluster $j$, and $0$ otherwise.
+Linear constraints \eqref{hyperplane_clustering:bigM1}--\eqref{hyperplane_clustering:bigM2} set $\delta_i$ as the distance between point $x_i$ and the hyperplane of cluster $j$.
+These constraints are enforced only if $u_{ij}$ is equal to $1$, otherwise they are redundant.} The non-convexity is due to constraint \eqref{hyperplane_clustering:normw}.
 As a solution approach, a distance-based reassignment heuristic that outperforms spatial branch-and-bound solvers is proposed in \cite{amaldi2013distance}.}